-However, relating to young people, most social inclusion activities are supported within other legal scopes than youth work, as far as youth work is not legally regulated in the Czech Republic in most aspects.
+Relating to young people, most social inclusion activities are supported within other legal scopes than youth work, as far as youth work is not legally regulated in the Czech Republic in most aspects and there is also no comprehensive state policy on the national level.

-Leisure-based education and similar ways of non-formal education are regulated by the Education legislative.
+Leisure-based education and similar ways of non-formal education are regulated by the Education, Social and Civic legislative.
 Within education, inclusive education has been introduced in reality after long-lasting discussion since the 1st of September 2016.
 New measures for school facilities for inclusion have been introduced by the state.
 Still, the implementation has not been consolidated.
-For details approach chapter 4.4 and chapter 4.7.
+New Educational Strategy 2030+ emphasises removing social disparities as one of the 2 main strategic goals of the whole educational policy for the coming years.
+Social policy focus on the specific subgroups of young people as those steaming from institutional and foster care.
+For details approach in chapter 4.4 and chapter 4.7.

 Direct social involvement and support for young people in the way of street work and Low-Threshold facilities for Children and Youth are regulated directly within the scope of social services.
-A special issue is the field of young offenders, which, however, seems to be innovative and to offer specific activities and programmes on how to help this vulnerable group among youth with professional youth work.
+A special issue is the field of young offenders, which, however, seems to be innovative and offer specific activities and programmes on how to help this vulnerable group among youth with professional youth work linked to criminology and related circles.

 Also, youth organisations are active in the field of social inclusion in their activities, but it seems to be rather natural and bottom-up, rather than taking any stimulation or steering from the state or public level.
 The state is thus not offering much specific support to foster youth inclusion through the youth work, even if it is a politically strong and discussed topic.